 - Technology skills training, including Microsoft Office Suite training, is offered through eLearning and Instructional Support, either through regularly scheduled general sessions or by request, in small group special sessions.
 For current schedule check, Lesley News or the eLearning and Instructional Support .

 - Lesley University offers an outstanding benefit through our tuition remission program for individual courses and undergraduate or graduate degree programs.
 Lesley is nationally recognized for its strengths in education, counseling, and human services but there are other exciting opportunities that can be explored.

 - Workshops and seminars offered through the Division of Continuing Education are covered under the Tuition Remission program and offer a variety of sessions in the fields of writing and the arts, professional development, and thematic exploration.

-All benefit-eligible administrative, professional, and staff employees may apply for financial assistance for professional development.
+All benefits-eligible administrative, professional, and staff employees may apply for financial assistance for professional development.
 This funding is provided by the University through the Office of Human Resources.
-The Office of the Provost provides professional development funds for faculty.
-The application for professional development funding for the 2019-2020 academic year is available here.
+(Faculty members may contact the Dean of Faculty in the Office of the Provost with questions regarding funding for professional development opportunities.)